isaac-harris/synonym-finder/README.md

 To use the function write 'from getsynonym import getsynonym' at the top of that program.

-Then write 'foo = getsynonym(a)' where a is the word you want to search, and foo is where the synonyms should be stored.
+Then write 'foo = getsynonym(a)', where a is the word you want to search, and foo is where the synonyms should be stored.

 foo will be false if the word doesn't exist or if the word has no synonyms.